 While the setting of this film may initially worry fans of the Greek director, they need not as The Favourite continues to keep Yorgos’ trademark torch of weirdness alight and as alive as it could be.
 It takes a genre that is often serious, especially when based on real historical people of the time, into uncharted land.
 Despite that potential barrier than the three main characters were real people, Yorgos takes aim, and much like Lady Sarah, hits his target easily, firing at this genre with accuracy.
 Poking fun at the aristocrats who often populate them, both low and high in rank, and filled with an insane amount of absurdity, it could be given many labels, as it is outrageous, over the top, incredibly weird at times, and overall extremely funny.
 Perhaps ‘absurdist period satirist comedy’ is a good fit.
 Probably a little to much there, but there are many labels floating around that are just as bizarre.
 How about ‘misanthropic baroque costume drama’?
 That one is not fake.

 Suddenly ‘absurdist period satirist comedy’ seems much more sane, eh?
 However, its label is irrelevant.
 These uncountable and varied genre blend ideas prove it is incredibly layered and different from anything else floating around.
 Not to mention that the more you think about it, the more you realise that its near perfect execution, but more so, its initially clear and user-friendly plot is what makes it seem more accessible.
-In reality it is just as fucked up as his previous films, if not more so, which is quite an achievement.
+In reality though it is just as fucked up as his previous films, if not more so, which is quite an achievement.